-HELSINKI -- Sara Danius, the first female head of the prestigious Swedish body that awards the Nobel Prize in Literature, has died.
-She was 57.
+HELSINKI -- Sara Danius, the first woman to lead the Swedish institution that awards the Nobel Prize in literature, has died at age 57.

-Her family told Swedish news agency TT that Danius passed away early Saturday following a long illness.
+Her family told Swedish news agency TT that Danius, a literary scholar, critic and author, passed away early Saturday following a long illness.

 Swedish media said she had breast cancer.

 Danius was elected to a lifetime position on the Swedish Academy's board in 2013 and because the body's first female permanent secretary in 2015.
 She resigned the position in 2018.

 The Stockholm University professor published a book last year about singer-songwriter Bob Dylan after playing a central role in the Swedish Academy's decision to make him a Nobel laureate in 2016.